chrismo/talks/productivity/productivity.md

 less sucky.
 Is testing good, or just an accepted evil?]
 ???
 David Brady tweeted this recently - Do you really think testing is good? ...
 I'm starting to feel like we think testing sucks. ...
-Is testing good, or just an accepted evil?
+Is it good, or just an accepted evil?

 https://twitter.com/dbrady/status/951546028079091712